verrazzano/docs/content/en/docs/quickstart/_index.md

 ## Uninstall Verrazzano

-To uninstall Verrazzano:

 1. Delete the Verrazzano custom resource.
+This will uninstall the Verrazzano Platform Operator and all of the currently installed components.

     ```
-    $ kubectl delete verrazzano example-verrazzano
+    $ vz uninstall
     ```

-   {{< alert title="NOTE" color="tip" >}}
-   This command blocks until the uninstall has completed.
-To follow the progress, you can view the uninstall logs.
-   {{< /alert >}}

-1. (Optional) View the uninstall logs.
+2. Wait for the uninstall to complete.
 The Verrazzano operator launches a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to delete the Verrazzano installation.
-You can view the uninstall logs from that job with the following command:
+The uninstall logs from that job will be streamed to the command window until the uninstall has completed or until the default timeout (20m) has been reached.

-    ```
-    $ kubectl logs -n verrazzano-install -f \
-        $( \
-          kubectl get pod \
-              -n verrazzano-install \
-              -l job-name=verrazzano-uninstall-example-verrazzano \
-              -o jsonpath="{.items[0].metadata.name}" \
-        )
-    ```
 ## Next steps

 See the [Verrazzano Example Applications]({{< relref "/docs/samples/_index.md" >}}).